Bougiefever/BikeShareTutorial/tutorial-bikeshare-dataprep.md

 print('done')
 ```

-1. Use the folder name '**traindata**' for the training data output.
+1. Use the folder name `traindata` for the training data output.

 2. To submit a new job, use the **Run** icon at the top of the page.
 Make sure **hdinsight** is selected.
 A **Job** is submitted with the new configuration.
 The output of this job is the Training Data.
 This data is created using the same Data Preparation steps that you created earlier.
 It may take few minutes to complete the job.